 - Less stress in commuting

 Work doesn’t have to be stressful.
 In fact, there are so many ways to work from home that you can often work in the comfort of your own home.
 Instead of commuting to and from work, you can work from your home office, your hotel room, or even a park bench.
+You can take your preferred dose of CBD oils to de-stress, create a focused atmosphere, and work where you feel comfortable.
 Our “work from home” feature will cover how to work from home in a variety of ways.

 As a remote worker, the ability to telecommute is a big perk of the job.
+With excellent tech and fast internet connections (similar to the ones provided by rise broadband and other brands), communication has become easier.
 But, sometimes, the workday can be stressful.
 Writers and editors at Covid-19 can work from anywhere with a computer, which means the job could be done from home, a coffee shop, or even a park.
 To help minimize the commute stress, we’re working on improving our remote work culture.

 - It improves inclusivity